ozkanpakdil/ozkanpakdil.github.io/my_collections/_posts/2022-10-04-linux-mint-oracle-xe-database-install.markdown

 mintozzy@mintozzy-MACH-WX9:~/Downloads$

 ```
-then when I tried to run that configure command first got error related to machine ip and in second try I got rpm related error :) running oracle on mint is hard I will check testcontainers
+then when I tried to run that configure command first got error related to machine ip and in second try I got rpm related error :) running oracle on mint is hard, below you can see the error
 ```bash
 mintozzy@mintozzy-MACH-WX9:~/Downloads$ sudo /etc/init.d/oracle-xe-21c configure
 Specify a password to be used for database accounts.
 Oracle recommends that the password entered should be at least 8 characters in length, contain at least 1 uppercase character, 1 lower case character and 1 digit [0-9].
 Note that the same password will be used for SYS, SYSTEM and PDBADMIN accounts: